timchipperfield/volunteer_management/README.md

 As an administrator
 So that I know who my volunteers are
 I want to see the names of each volunteers and their contact details

+As an administrator
+So that I can get rid of bad volunteers
+I want to be able to delete volunteers from the system

+As an user
+So that I will find the app to be of professional quality I want to see a presentable page